PROTECTING ENDANGERED SPECIES

 Nest sites can be up to 150 m away from the water, and females may have to cross roads to reach a good site.
 If predators do not find the nest, the hatchlings (baby turtles) break out of their eggs around September and stay in the nest until the following spring.

-It wasn’t until spring 2012, when the Greater Vancouver Zoo began actively participating in taking eggs from emergency locations and bringing them back to be incubated at the Zoo.
+In spring 2012, in coordination with Wildlife Preservation Canada, the Greater Vancouver Zoo began actively participating in taking eggs from emergency locations and bringing them back to be incubated at the Zoo.
 In the same year, the British Columbia Western Painted Turtle Working Group was the recipient of the Carcnet Silver Salamander Award.
 The award is presented to an individual or an organization in recognition of a specific contribution to the conservation of amphibians and reptiles in Canada.

-In August 2013, an energetic group from the Western Painted Turtle Recovery team which included our caregivers from the Zoo and several biologists from the Ministry of Environment; released the first turtles back into the same location where they originally collected the eggs.
+In August 2013, the Western Painted Turtle Recovery team which included our caregivers from the Zoo and several biologists from the Ministry of Environment, released the first turtles back into the same location where they originally collected the eggs.